infracost/docs/blog/2022-09-26-sep-2022-broken-relationship-between-eng-and-cloud-bill-owners.md

 ### This is broken

 It takes weeks, if not months for the feedback loop to close from action (engineering starting work) to effect (realizing cloud cost budgets have been blown), and then to action again (release a fix).
-It turns out the closer your are to the code, the further you are from costs.
+It turns out the closer you are to the code, the further you are from costs.
 This is broken.

 ## Fixing it